 - Program your FPGA or SoC without writing any code

-- Simulate and debug your FPGA or SoC using MATLAB and Simulink tools
+- Simulate and debug your FPGA or SoC using MATLAB and Simulink products

 Using MATLAB with Xilinx FPGAs and Zynq SoCs

 Simulink for Model-Based Design enables you to reduce development time for Xilinx FPGA and Zynq SoC applications by modeling the hardware implementation at a high-level and simulating in the system context.
 Also, you can quantize to fixed-point (30:45) for more efficient resource usage, or generate synthesizable native floating-point (9:19) HDL to more easily program FPGAs.

 HDL Coder™ generates synthesizable VHDL® or Verilog® directly from HDL-ready Simulink and MATLAB function blocks for applications such as signal processing, wireless communications, motor and power control, and image/video processing.

 Xilinx System Generator for DSP and Xilinx Model Composer add Xilinx-specific blocks to Simulink for system-level simulation and hardware deployment.
 You can integrate System Generator blocks with native Simulink blocks for HDL code generation.

 SoC Blockset™ lets you analyze the performance of hardware-software interaction for Zynq UltraScale+ MPSoC and RFSoC devices, including the use of memory and scheduling/OS effects.